Gentlemen Take Polaroids: Reception

-Gentlemen Take Polaroids has been well received by some critics.
-Writing in Smash Hits magazine in November 1980, Steve Taylor said: "If Brian Eno, rather than Bryan Ferry, had rerouted the original direction of Roxy Music, this might well have been the result..."
+Gentlemen Take Polaroids received mixed reviews on its release.
+Writing in Smash Hits magazine in November 1980, Steve Taylor gave the album an 8 out of 10 rating and said: "If Brian Eno, rather than Bryan Ferry, had rerouted the original direction of Roxy Music, this might well have been the result..."

 However, other contemporary critics were unimpressed.
 NME's Paul Du Noyer and Melody Maker's Patrick Humphries both saw Japan as Roxy Music imitators.
 Du Noyer said: "If only Japan's music was as eloquent as it's elegant... they lavish tender loving care on the surface sound – a beautifully polished, empty shell of a sound."
 Humphries expressed a similar opinion: "There's something infinitely unsatisfying about this album.
 From the false image of the band to the hollow songs they perform."
+Mike Nicholls in Record Mirror also criticized David Sylvian for his "Bryan Ferry fixation".
+While saying that the album "is not without its reedeeming features.
+The rhythm section of Mick Karn and Steve Jansen is particular proficient, their disco beats dominating the best songs 'Swing' and 'Methods of Dance'", Nicholls dismissed Japan's "drift towards their new muzak direction" on tracks such as the "disappointingly non-tribal 'Taking Islands in Africa'" and 'Burning Bridges' "which is Bowie's 'Warzawa' to a 'T'", and concluded: "In all, a disappointing album.
+'Quiet Life' might have been similarly derivative, but it was at least substantial and an adventurous departure.
+This is just a patchwork quilt of half-digested influences that will do nothing to solve the group's dilettante image problem."

 In his retrospective review, Ned Raggett of AllMusic called it "unquestionably the album in which Japan truly found its own unique voice and aesthetic approach."
 Joseph Burnett of The Quietus wrote that the album "took the sound of Quiet Life and refined it into a series of oblique, almost cinematic avant-pop creations that exquisitely surround the frontman's woozy post-Bryan Ferry croon in layers of pop textures that sounded like little else by Japan's contemporaries."
 Trouser Press called it an "excellent" album whose "technically exquisite and musically adventurous sound is loaded with atmosphere, yet displays a very light touch."

+Influence

+Gentlemen Take Polaroids influenced Gary Numan, who hired Mick Karn and Rob Dean to play on his 1981 album Dance and later named a chapter in his autobiography after the album.
+The title track was popular with club DJs: Nick Rhodes of Duran Duran regularly played it at the Rum Runner, and Rusty Egan of Visage played it at the Blitz.